Unsure whether to use "yacht" or "yaht"? This guide explains the correct spelling, meaning, and usage so you can write with confidence.

 "Yacht" is a noun meaning a medium-sized sailing boat or motorboat used for recreation, racing, or cruising.

-"Yacht" (noun): A medium-sized sailing boat or motorboat used for recreation, racing, or cruising.
+"Yacht": "Yacht" is a noun meaning a medium-sized sailing boat or motorboat used for recreation, racing, or cruising.

 "Correct:" "They sailed their yacht across the bay."